tjp77/Group-Project-BlackJack/README.md

 Organize and clean up code more.

-continue trying to get other 'group' members to at least do so much as accept githud contributor invites.
+continue trying to get other 'group' members to at least do so much as accept github contributor invites.

 # Group-Project-BlackJack, outline by Brian